IDMNYU/DM1123-VFS-FA15-FL/projects/studio_event_posters2.md

 * **Further iterate on the design of your event posters, this time adding color**
     * Choose 3 different color palettes.
 They should consist of 2–5 different colors.
-    * Apply the palettes to your 8 compositions.
+    * Apply the palettes to your 4 of your compositions.
     * You may repeat palettes across different compositions, but use each palette at least once.
     * If necessary, revise the compositions' layout and hierarchy, based on the critiques.
     * Optional: see if you can use some iconography in a poster or two